technophilis/N-Queens/README.md

 Follow the instructions displayed in the console.

 ### Code Base
-The project uses the MVC design pattern so the it contains 3 main packages:
+The project uses the MVC design pattern so it contains 3 main packages:
 - `model`: basic abstraction of a chess board
 - `view`: basic abstraction of a chess board user interface plus a text-based implementation
-- `controlle`r: a runner that takes input from the user and displays output in the view The project also contains a 4th package (`nqueens`) with an implementation of a special case of the N-Queens problem as described in the overview.
+- `controller`: a runner that takes input from the user and displays output in the view The project also includes a 4th package (`nqueens`) with an implementation of a special case of the N-Queens problem as described in the overview.